 This is R-rated content, at best, and there is plenty of profanity and talk of taboo things because I don’t have to worry about censorship.
 That’s all thanks to your subscription.
 Now, while I’m on this subject…

-My content warnings are the most extensive you've ever seen
+My content warnings are extensive

 Again, I wanted to be the change I wish to see.
 It bothers me so much when content warnings are vague; they keep me from reading a book I might otherwise have read, or don’t stop me from reading a book I shouldn’t.
 For example, say a book has a content warning of abuse.